 What are some examples of the project roadmap tools?

 I hope this article gave you clarity about the project roadmap, its process, components and benefits.
-In my opinion, it’s a great planning tool for a product owner or project manager.
+In my opinion, it’s a great planning tool for Product Owners or project managers.
 An effective project roadmap provides the team with clarity about the process, deadlines, effort involved, project schedule, and most importantly, key milestones.

 A project roadmap is like a guide and a communication tool for everyone involved in the process.
 And it’s definitely worth trying out.